aionrobotics/docs/docs/q-775-spyder-operation.rst

   6.1 **Slowly and softly land the aircraft on level ground making sure to prevent lateral movement as it touches down.**

-  6.2 As the aircraft makes contact with the ground, quickly move the throttle all the way down and to the right until it disarms and the props come to a stop.
+  6.2 As the aircraft makes contact with the ground, quickly move the throttle all the way down and to the left until it disarms and the props come to a stop.

 7. Auto Takeoff
 ---------------